-The following information on candidates nominated for election or re-election to the board is to be posted on the company's website:
+The following information on candidates nominated for election or re-election to the board is to be posted on the company's website6:

-- The candidate's age, principal education and work experience, - any work performed for the company and other significant professional commitments, - any holdings of shares and other financial instruments in the company and any such holdings owned by the candidate or the candidate's related natural or legal persons, - whether the nomination committee, in accordance with Code rules 4.4 and 4.5, deems the candidate to be independent of the company and its senior management, as well as of major shareholders in the company.
-Where circumstances listed respectively in paragraph 2, bullets 1 to 7 of 4.4 and the first sentence in paragraph 2 of 4.5 exist, the nomination committee is to justify its position regarding candidates' independence, - in the case of re-election, the year that the person was first elected to the board. - 2.7 At a shareholders' meeting where the election of board members or auditor is to be held, the nomination committee is to give an account of how it has conducted its work and explain its proposals.
+- the candidate's year of birth, principal education and professional experience, - any work performed for the company and other significant professional commitments, - any holdings of shares and other financial instruments in the company owned by the candidate or the candidate's related natural or legal persons, - whether the nomination committee, in accordance with Code rules 4.4 and 4.5, deems the candidate to be independent of the company and its executive management, as well as of major shareholders in the company.
+Where circumstances exist that may call this independence into question, the nomination committee is to justify its position regarding candidates' independence, - in the case of re-election, the year that the person was first elected to the board.
+At a shareholders' meeting where the election of board members or auditors is to - 2.7 At a shareholders' meeting where the election of board members or auditors is to be held, the nomination committee is to present and explain its proposals with regard to the requirements concerning composition of the board contained in rule 4.1.
+The committee is to provide specific explanation of its proposals with respect to the requirement to strive for gender balance contained in rule 4.1.